NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

     ![Select package versions to deprecate](media/deprecation-select-version.png)

 3. Choose a reason for deprecation.
-If the package is no longer maintained, choose **Legacy** option.
-If a specific version has a critical bug, choose the second option.
+If the package is no longer maintained, choose the **Legacy** option.
+If the specific version has a critical bug, choose the **has critical bugs** option.
 For any other reason, select **Other**.
 You can always specify an alternate recommended package (and version) and a custom message to the owners.

     ![Select reasons alternate package recommendation and custom message](media/deprecation-save.png)

 > [!Note]
 > Custom message is only shown on nuget.org but not from the clients.
+Currently, clients such as `dotnet.exe` and the NuGet Package Manager do not show the custom message.

 ## Client experience for deprecated packages
-Once a package has been deprecated, its consumers get to know about it in following ways (depending upon the client used).
+Once a package has been deprecated, its consumers are notified about it in the following ways (depending upon the client used).

 ### Visual Studio
 *Available starting in Visual Studio 2019 version 16.3*

-Visual Studio warns about a deprecated package's usage on the `Installed` tab.
-It will lead you to the package and the deprecation information (reason and an alternate package recommendation, if present)
+Visual Studio warns about a deprecated package's usage on the `Installed` tab.It will lead you to the package and its deprecation information (including the reason it was deprecated and the alternate package to use instead, if present).

    ![Deprecated packages on Visual Studio installed tab of package manager](media/deprecation-vs.png)